 Damage from this insect is superficial and control is not usually necessary on established box hedges or topiary plants that are going to be clipped.

-- More persistent insecticides include the synthetic pyrethroids lambda-cyhalothrin (e.g. Westland Resolva Pest Killer), deltamethrin (e.g. Provanto Ultimate Fruit & Vegetable Bug Killer) and cypermethrin (e.g. Py Bug Killer)
+- More persistent contact-action insecticides include the synthetic pyrethroids lambda-cyhalothrin (e.g. Westland Resolva Bug Killer), deltamethrin (e.g. Provanto Ultimate Fruit & Vegetable Bug Killer, Provanto Sprayday Greenfly Killer) and cypermethrin (e.g. Py Bug Killer)

 - The systemic neonicotinoid insecticide acetamiprid (e.g. Bug Clear Ultra) is also available

-- Follow label instructions when using pesticides
+Follow label instructions when using pesticides.

-- Do not spray near plants in flower due to the danger to pollinating insects
+Plants in flower should not be sprayed due to the danger to bees and other pollinating insects.

-- Inclusion of a pesticide product does not indicate a recommendation or endorsement by the RHS.
-It is a list of products currently available to the home gardener
+Inclusion of a pesticide product does not indicate a recommendation or endorsement by RHS Gardening Advice.
+It is a list of products currently available to the home gardener.

-Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)
+Pesticides for gardeners (link downloads pdf document outlining pesticides available to gardeners)